entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 format with filesize closest to 1 GiB.

 The fields hasvid and ie_pref are always given highest priority in sorting, irrespective of the user-defined order.
-This behaviour can be changed by using --format-sort-force.
-Apart from these, the default order used is: lang,quality,res,fps,hdr:12,vcodec:vp9.2,channels,acodec,size,br,asr,proto,ext,hasaud,source,id.
+This behavior can be changed by using --format-sort-force.
+Apart from these, the default order used is: lang,quality,res,fps,hdr:12,vcodec,channels,acodec,size,br,asr,proto,ext,hasaud,source,id.
 The extractors may override this default order, but they cannot override the user-provided order.

-Note that the default has vcodec:vp9.2; i.e. av1 is not preferred.
-Similarly, the default for hdr is hdr:12; i.e. dolby vision is not preferred.
-These choices are made since DV and AV1 formats are not yet fully compatible with most devices.
-This may be changed in the future as more devices become capable of smoothly playing back these formats.
+Note that the default for hdr is hdr:12; i.e. Dolby Vision is not preferred.
+This choice was made since DV formats are not yet fully compatible with most devices.
+This may be changed in the future.

 If your format selector is worst, the last item is selected after sorting.
 This means it will select the format that is worst in all